bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 * A sandbox store

-* Developer account at devtools.bigcommerce.com*
+* A developer account on the [BigCommerce Developer Portal](https://devtools.bigcommerce.com/my/apps)*

 * Be accepted as a BigCommerce partner.

 We encourage you to create your sandbox store and your Dev Tools account using the same login credentials.
 A sandbox store cannot process transactions and is for developing and testing apps without the 15-day time time limit of a trial store.